Baptouuuu/Sy/docs/tutorial/2 - Bootstrap the framework.md

 You can find the bare kernel needed as a [dist file](../../AppKernel.js.dist), copy it and put it in the file `js/App/Kernel.js`.

-This file is where you declare all the bundles will be using.
+This file is where you declare all the bundles used.
 Reminder, a bundle is where you put your code, in a structured manner, related to a feature of your app.

 For this app, we'll create a bundle called `AddressBook`.
 By convention a bundle is placed in the object `App.Bundle`.